 As an employee of CPA, you are our most valuable resource.
-It is my sincere hope, and overarching goal, that you find CPA a rewarding place to work.
+With your talent and abilities, as well as those of the rest of our team, we plan to continue fostering an open, cooperative and dynamic environment.
+It is our hope that you find CPA a rewarding place to work.